DevExpress/devextreme-schematics/src/add-view/README.md

  Specifies whether to generate a spec file

 - inlineStyle (Boolean)
- Specifies whether to specify styles in the ts file
+ Specifies whether to define styles in the ts file

 - prefix (string)
  The prefix to apply to generated selectors